kimjngyun/SM-vuel/README.md

 # SM-vuel
-The platform that runs on Smart Mirror for studying HCI
+The platform that runs for Smart Mirror

 Now working on Dev branch